thunderbird/send-suite/docs/README.md

 A set of mini-applications that extend the functionality of Thunderbird:

-- Send: email attachments using the CloudFile API
+- Send extension: email attachments using the CloudFile API
-- Lockbox: file storage and sharing
+- Send web: file storage and sharing
 - Messages: easy to use private chat (between individuals or groups)

 All of these services are end-to-end encrypted.

 ## Tooling

-- Node.js (v20 was used for development, though an earlier LTS should work)
+- Node.js (v22 was used for development, though an earlier LTS should work)
-- `npm` (examples will use `pnpm`, but `npm` or `yarn` should be fine)
+- `pnpm` (examples will use `pnpm`, but `npm` or `yarn` should be fine)
 - `docker` with the `compose` plugin

 ## Quick start